Best Hotels in Sintra — Where to Stay

 Luxury

-Tivoli Palácio de Seteais — an 18th-century neoclassical palace converted to a luxury hotel in the Sintra hills.
+Tivoli Palácio de Seteais — An 18th-century neoclassical palace converted to a luxury hotel, set in the Sintra hills with views to the Atlantic on clear days.
 The most prestigious address in the area.
-Formal gardens, ornate rooms, the palace architecture is the attraction. €250–450/night.
+Formal gardens, ornate rooms with period furnishings, and an atmosphere of genuine grandeur.
+The restaurant serves refined Portuguese cuisine in a painted dining room.
+Approximately €250–450/night as of 2026.

 Mid-Range